PrivacyTestDriver/phishphillet/docs/about.md

 do let us know
 how you would like to be called.
 If you have an avatar or picture you want use to use when referring to you, do attach it to your email!

+## Boring Note

+Phish Phillet&trade; and the mermaid guy logo are trademarks of PrivacyTest Driver, LLC.